unfor19/kubernetes-localdev/README.md

 ## Authentication - OIDC

-In the previous step OAuth2 was used for authentication, though it's main purpose is for **authorization**.
-For **authentication** it is best to use [Open ID Connect (OIDC)](https://developers.google.com/identity/protocols/oauth2/openid-connect) whenever it's possible.
+OAuth2 was used for authentication in the previous step, though its primary purpose is for **authorization**.
+For **authentication**, it is best to use [Open ID Connect (OIDC)](https://developers.google.com/identity/protocols/oauth2/openid-connect) whenever it's possible.
 The main benefit is that OIDC also provides the endpoint `/userinfo`, so the application can easily read a [JSON Web Token (JWT)](https://jwt.io/) and get the user details such as full name and locale (preferred language).

 As demonstrated in the below image, OIDC **does not** replace OAuth2.
-OIDC is an external on top of OAuth2 which provides a better way to handle authentication.
+OIDC is a layer on top of OAuth2, which provides a better way to handle authentication.

 ![oauth-oidc-layers](https://d33wubrfki0l68.cloudfront.net/9ef5593f84648b223311c06be35560777b7dcf36/d16d7/assets-jekyll/blog/spring-boot-2.1/oauth2-and-oidc-a4379ecfcfd75f820b98f6a05951f33e33384532d89c410f9decf4ac7db2c5b8.png)